100+ Best Fundraising Ideas for Everyone in 2024

 Think of appropriate, fun, and just-the-right-level-of-challenging activities (jumping ropes, obstacle running course, water balloon pass, balancing acts, solving riddles while jumping in sacks, and more – the possibilities are endless)!

 You can charge a flat fee to participate in the field day or charge individual fees for each activity.
 Have donation boxes and jars set up to collect any additional donations throughout the day, and sell food, snacks, and refreshments.
+Better yet, set up giving kiosks throughout your event to capture donations and payments with cards, smartphones, and smartwatches.

 Fundraising Potential: ++